You've Got Another Thing Comin': Reception

 Wayne Parry of the Associated Press called it, along with "Hell Bent for Leather" and "Living After Midnight", one of the "standards against which other metal tracks are measured".
 Greg Prato of AllMusic wrote that the song was what finally broke Judas Priest into the mainstream in the United States.

 According to Steve Huey, also of AllMusic, "You've Got Another Thing Comin" is the band's signature tune.

 In 2012, Loudwire ranked the song number nine on its list of the 10 greatest Judas Priest songs, and in 2019, Louder Sound ranked the song number four on its list of the 50 greatest Judas Priest songs.

 In other media

 The song shows up on several video games, for example, it is featured on the jukebox of the first level of Prey; in Grand Theft Auto: Vice City's radio station V-Rock; as downloadable content for Rock Band series (alongside the rest of the 1982 album Screaming for Vengeance), Rock Band Track Pack Volume 2; and a cover version is featured in Guitar Hero.
 It is also featured in 2K Sports' Major League Baseball 2K9 and EA Sports' NHL 12.

 The original song is also featured in the 2011 comedy film, Bad Teacher.

 The song was featured in a 2013 episode "Hell Bent for Leather" of Californication and in the 2020 season eleven episode "The Orpheus Gambit" of Archer.

 The song is playing in Wayne Potts (Jeb Kreager)'s house in episode 5 "Illusions" of Mare of Easttown (2021).
+The song also plays in episode 7 of Pluribus.